DigiPressApps/dpa-ai-assistant/readme.txt

 ### For developers

-The development hub for this plugin can be found at <a href="https://github.com/DigiPressApps/dpa-ai-assistant">https://github.com/DigiPressApps/dpa-ai-assistant</a>.
+The development hub for this plugin and the source code can be found at <a href="https://github.com/DigiPressApps/dpa-ai-assistant">https://github.com/DigiPressApps/dpa-ai-assistant</a>.

 == Installation ==
 1. From the WP admin panel, click "Plugins" -> "Add new".